opendiscovery/opendiscovery-java/README.md

 This project is a work-in-progress design of interfaces for the OpenCoordination API.
 It does not have a test harness or any implementation, yet.

-Packages are not yet deployed to Maven Central, but work is in progress.
+Packages are not yet deployed to Maven Central.

 # Development